Timnah: History

 Excavations under the leadership of Mazar and Kelm during the 1970s–1980s uncovered twelve strata of continuous settlement at the site through the Hellenistic period, with sparse settlement nearby during the Byzantine period.

 Not far from the tell, on the edge of Nahal Sorek (Sorek Valley), are the remains of a Roman road as well as settlement dating to the Chalcolithic and Canaanite periods.

-Bronze Age
+Middle Bronze Age

+Middle Bronze II

-Tel Batash was first settled in the Middle Bronze Age by creating an earthen rampart that enclosed the 10 acre (4 hectare) site.
+Tel Batash (4 ha/10 acre) was first settled in the Middle Bronze Age in the Sorek Valley over flat land, with a retangular complex without large stone foundations surrounded by earthen ramparts against a brick wall.
+Compare Tell Beit-Shemesh (7 km) without glacis but large stone foundation.